rrama08/rrama08.github.io/architecture/arch_sprint.md

 * Outline the Run time architecture
   * The team should debate the pros and cons of the possible run time architecture options.
 At this stage, it may be beneficial to draw a decision tree on the board that may help through the discussion.
   * The team should select a good enough approach for the run time architecture with the understanding that this decision may be reviewed and modified at a later time.
-At this stage, the decision could almost be a gun point decision of the run time architecture
-  * Document the decision as simple bullet points in the product architecture story
+  * Document the decision as simple bullet points or diagrams in the product architecture story

 **Output:**
 * A brief bullet point format description of the run time architecture
 * Any decisions captured as a part of the decision log
+* Updates to the architecture story on the current approach to run time architecture

 ### Friday - Presentation
 This day should be focused on presenting the architecture to a wider audience not in the room.
 This includes